tech-learning-collective/tech-learning-collective.github.io/_posts/2020-02-28-introducing-live-instruction-webinars-and-free-online-practice-labs.md

 ---
 title: Introducing live instruction webinars and free online practice labs
 image: static/images/post.featured-image.webinars.png
 excerpt: Tech Learning Collective is excited to offer free, self-paced beginner courses along with new webinar workshops that make it easier than ever before to level up your h4x0r skillz.
-If you can Netflix 'n' chill, you have all the equipment you need to participate in a webinar and tackle technical problems with our team of technical experts and expert techers.
-Learn more about our free online &ldquo;Foundations&rdquo;s curriculum series and our new webinar events in this post.
+If you can Netflix &lsquo;n&rsquo; chill, you have all the equipment you need to participate in a webinar and tackle technical problems with our team of technical experts and expert techers.
+Learn more about our free online &ldquo;Foundations&rdquo; curriculum series and our new webinar events in this post.
 ---

 At the end of last year, we invited the Tech Learning Collective community to our year-end conference, [Hackers Next